-$51.5 million to boost incomes of rural people and increase food security by developing the untapped potential of high-potential areas.
+$51.5 million for an Agricultural Growth Program (AGP) to boost incomes of rural people and increase food security by developing the untapped potential of high-potential areas.

 GAFSP co-finances the Agriculture Growth Program (AGP) which aims to increase agricultural productivity and market access for key crop and livestock products in targeted woredas with increased participation of women and youth.
 The AGP particularly focuses on developing the untapped potential of relatively well-endowed areas.
 In the project area, the AGP will: (i) sustainably increase agricultural productivity and production; (ii) accelerate agricultural commercialisation and agro-industrial development; (iii) reduce degradation and improve productivity of natural resources; and (iv) improve food and nutrition security and protect vulnerable households from natural disasters.